jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
 My interest lies in theoretical computer science in general.
-Let's say I am currently interested in studying <b>cryptography</b> and coding theory using tools from <b>complexity theory</b>, Fourier analysis, and algebraic geometry.
-I also like to talk about optimizations, quantum computing, and cybersecurity, but not as much as I like cryptography.
+Let's say I am currently interested in studying <b>cryptography</b> and coding theory using tools from <b>complexity theory</b>, analysis of boolean functions, and algebraic geometry.
+I also like to talk about optimizations, high-performance computing, and cybersecurity, but not as much as I like cryptography.
 </p>

 </font>